meaning-matters/NYT-Popular/README.md

 ## Know Issues

-- Adding favorite and deleting are not animated on the list table yet.
+- Adding favorite and deleting an article are not animated on the table yet.
-- All thumbnail images are still loaded immediately, instead of when its cell is about to be shown.
+- All thumbnail images are loaded immediately, instead of when its cell is about to be shown.
 Images should be loaded only when they (almost) appear on screen.
 (The list is only 20 long and images small, so it's not a big deal for this demo.)
 - The image cache implementation saves all images but never frees up memory yet.
 A real app that handles many (larger) images, should have a mechanism to limit memory use.
 - When app starts on iPad there's no nice empty/'we're loading' detail view yet.
 - The disclosure indicator on the table cell should not be displayed on iPad.
+- If there are articles in the database, they are not immediately loaded at app startup yet.